hoangduytran/blender-manual/manual/modeling/meshes/editing/mesh/transform/shrink-fatten.rst

 .. _tool-mesh-shrink-fatten:

 *************
-Shrink Fatten
+Shrink/Fatten
 *************

 .. reference::

    :Mode:      Edit Mode
    :Tool:      :menuselection:`Toolbar --> Shrink/Fatten`
-   :Menu:      :menuselection:`Mesh --> Transform --> Shrink Fatten`
+   :Menu:      :menuselection:`Mesh --> Transform --> Shrink/Fatten`
    :Shortcut:  :kbd:`Alt-S`

-This tool moved selected vertices/edges/faces along their own normal (perpendicular to the face), which, on "standard normal meshes", will shrink/fatten them.

-This transform tool does not take into account the pivot point or transform orientation.
+Moves the selected vertices "inwards" or "outwards" along their normal, all by the same distance.
+You can control this distance by moving the mouse up or down, typing a number, or using the slider in the :ref:`bpy.ops.screen.redo_last` panel.

-Offset Even :kbd:`S`, :kbd:`Alt`
+Even Thickness :kbd:`S`, :kbd:`Alt`
-   Scale the offset to give it a more even thickness.
-   A greater offset factor is obtained vertices, which share faces, forming a more acute angle.
+   Applies a larger offset to vertices that are part of a sharp corner, for a more uniform result.
+   You can toggle this option by pressing :kbd:`S`, holding :kbd:`Alt`, or clicking the checkbox in the Adjust Last Operation panel.

 .. list-table::